brocklab/cashier/README.md

 Bash and python scripts at your fingertips.

-This arsenal defaults to our particular brand of barcoding amplicon data, but it's easily relatable to your line of work.

 Processes barcode sequencing data from both amplicon and scRNAseq sources, and enables working with 5' UMI adapters.

 We employ starcode, a radically fast minimum levenshtein clustering tool, to compensate for sequencing error in the extracted barcodes (and UMIs).

+This arsenal defaults to our particular brand of crispr/cpf1 library, but it's easily relatable to your line of work.